tenox7/wfm/README.md

 shortcut files, list inside archives and ISO files.

-You can use WFM as a web interface for a NAS box, a "personal cloud", document sharing site or a lighweight Content Management System (CMS).
+You can use WFM as a web interface for a NAS box, a "personal cloud", document sharing site or a lightweight Content Management System (CMS).
 WFM can also serve public, static html files from a selected directory which you can manage from the private interface.
 See usage scenarios for more information.